cralibe/MetaCommunityMetrics.jl/README.md

 </table>

-`MetaCommunityMetrics` is a collection of tools and utilities for analyzing meta-communities in Julia.
+`MetaCommunityMetrics` is a collection of tools and utilities for analyzing spatiotemporal datasets of species observations in Julia.
 The current version is compatible with `julia` version 1.9.3.

 ## An Overview
 This package is a comprehensive toolkit designed to characterize the spatiotemporal structure and dynamics of a metacommunity—a network of communities linked by the dispersal of multiple, interacting species, each with unique niche breadths.
 It includes functions to calculate a range of specific metrics, which have been previously implemented in R and proven valuable for metacommunity analysis.

 However, they come with high computational costs, especially for large species community datasets.
 To address this issue, MetaCommunityMetrics.jl was developed in Julia, a programming language known for its efficiency in handling computationally intensive tasks.
-This implementation significantly improves the efficiency of calculating these metrics, making it a powerful tool for metacommunity analysis.
+This re-implementation significantly improves the efficiency of calculating these metrics, making it a powerful tool for metacommunity analysis.

 These metrics include:
-- Averaged beta diversity decomposition in space/time: total diversity, species replacement (turnover), and richness differences for both presence-absence and abundance data
+- Beta diversity decomposition in space/time: total diversity, species replacement (turnover), and richness differences for both presence-absence and abundance data
-- Dispersal-niche continuum index to evaluate the degree to which communities are influenced by dispersal processes and niche breadth
+- Dispersal-niche continuum index (DNCI) to evaluate the degree to which communities are influenced by dispersal processes and niche breadth
 - Niche overlap indices to determine the extent of niche sharing among species within the metacommunity
 - The proportion of habitat patches occupied by each species
 - The variability of community composition across different spatial and temporal scales